Best and Worst Sleeping Positions for lower back pain

 • Neck pain: Neck pain is usually down to not having a good quality pillow that keeps your head in alignment with your spine - try one of our adjustable millet pillows for sleeping on your side or our stomach sleeper pillow for sleeping on your back or stomach

-• Hip and knee pain: use a knee pillow to cushion in between your knees
+• Hip and knee pain: use a knee support pillow to cushion in between your knees

 • Snoring: Any position but on your back